 Google Summer of Code Report - Pwndbg 2024

-My project aimed to enhance the disassembly view of Pwndbg while debugging RISC-V, ARM, and MIPS processes.
+My project aimed to address this issue by enhancing the disassembly view of Pwndbg while debugging RISC-V, ARM, and MIPS processes.
 Combining emulation and binary instrumentation, I built a system to annotate the assembly instructions with text to indicate the action each one takes.
 For mathematical operations, we display the values of the operands as well as the result, and for load/store instructions we indicate the memory address in use and the value being moved.

-This project expands upon previous contributions of mine which created this annotation feature for x86.
+This project expands upon previous contributions of mine which introduced this annotation feature for x86.

 The details